-- Parkland and trails shall be permitted in all land use designations. - This Plan designates all Provincial/Crown lands above known unconfined aquifers as Park Lands to protect finite groundwater resources into the future. - This Plan designates Department of Fisheries and Ocean owned properties along the Big Qualicum River, at Horne Lake, and that part Block 40, plan 1339R, Alberni Land District as Park Land to protect this important river and regional park area.
+- 1. Parkland and trails shall be permitted in all land use designations. - 2.
+This Plan designates all Provincial/Crown lands above known unconfined aquifers as Park Lands to protect finite groundwater resources into the future. - 3.
+This Plan designates Department of Fisheries and Ocean owned properties along the Big Qualicum River, at Horne Lake, and that part Block 40, plan 1339R, Alberni Land District as Park Land to protect this important river and regional park area.

-- Ensure that parks and recreational uses form an integral part of the community infrastructure.

-- Recognize the importance of regionally significant parks and natural features.

-- Support the parkland acquisition strategies of the Regional District's Regional Parks and Trails Plan and the Community Parks and Trails Strategy.

-- Support public open space opportunities on Provincial, Federal, and Regional District park lands.

-- Improve public beach water access, to and linear recreational connections along creeks and river corridors as well as waterfront areas.

-- 6. Identify, maintain and improve wildlife corridors.

-- 7. Maintain close cooperation

-with Work with public and private

-institutions to encourage facilitate

-integration of institutional uses

-such as schools, community halls,

-the E&N Rail Corridor, and

-associated open space as an

-integral part of the community

-parks and open space system-and

-where possible, available for

-public use.

-- 8. Encourage the availability of the area's forest lands for recreational enjoyment and education while safeguarding recreational appeal.private forest land owners to continue to make their land available for public recreation.
+- Ensure that parks and recreational uses form an integral part of the community infrastructure. - 2.
+Recognize the importance of regionally significant parks and natural features. - Support the parkland acquisition strategies of the Regional District's Regional Parks and Trails Plan and the Community Parks and Trails Strategy. - Support public open space opportunities on Provincial, Federal, and Regional District park lands. - 5.
+Improve public water access, and linear recreational connections. - 6.
+Identify, maintain and improve wildlife corridors. - Work with public and private institutions to facilitate integration of schools, community halls, the E&N Rail Corridor, and associated open space as an integral part of the community parks and open space system. - Encourage private forest land owners to continue to make their land available for public recreation.